SC0R9I0N/two-player-pong/README.md

 - in the process of updating the code to have a new window instead of showing in terminal
 - this broke the win condition, fixing
+- when perfectly colliding with the ball at the top/bottom of the racket, the ball bugs out
+- implement ball acceleration